Back to Blog

 • Premium design with animations and motion: INR 5,00,000 to INR 12,00,000

-Investing in design upfront pays dividends.
-Apps with well-researched UX have higher retention rates, better reviews, and lower support costs.
+Investing in design upfront pays off.
+Apps with well-researched UX get higher retention, better reviews, and lower support costs.
 Cutting corners on design is one of the most expensive "savings" you can make.

 3. Backend Infrastructure and APIs

 The backend is the engine that powers your app.
-A simple backend with basic CRUD operations and user authentication is straightforward and affordable.
-But as you add real-time features, complex business logic, third-party integrations, and scale requirements, backend costs climb significantly.
+A simple backend with basic CRUD operations and user login is affordable and straightforward.
+But as you add real-time features, complex business logic, third-party integrations, and scale, backend costs climb fast.

 Key backend cost drivers include:

-• Database design: Simple relational databases (PostgreSQL, MySQL) vs. complex multi-database architectures (combining SQL with Redis, Elasticsearch, etc.)
+• Database design: simple relational databases (PostgreSQL, MySQL) vs. complex multi-database setups (SQL plus Redis, Elasticsearch, and more)

-• Real-time features: WebSocket connections for chat, live tracking, or collaborative features require additional infrastructure
+• Real-time features: WebSocket connections for chat, live tracking, or collaboration need extra infrastructure

 4. Features That Significantly Increase Cost